-If you intend to become fit, a faster runner or a better sportsman then you require to include explosive speed training drills to your workout regime.
+If you intend to become faster and fitter as an athlete, you require to include explosive speed training drills to your workout regime.
 The point of including this type of training is to increase your power output.

 Explosive training is a combination of speed and strength.
 The quick bursts of power come from drills that focus on explosive training.